 The following picture demonstrates what should be visible after importing the tutorial project.

-The first step for this simulation is the creation of an enclosure.
-This will be the domain that will be used for the external CFD analysis.
+The first step for this simulation is the creation of a flow region volume.
+This will be the domain used for the external CFD analysis.
 To enter the CAD mode, click the ‘Edit in CAD mode’ button as shown in the picture:

-Then fill in the dimensions of the domain, like bellow, where L is the diameter of the golf ball:
+Then, fill in the dimensions of the domain like shown below.
+Here, L represents the diameter of the golf ball:

-Create a topological entity set for the golf ball:
+Create a topological entity set for the golf ball surface: